CNC Machining Design Guide

 Disadvantages

-For this manufacturing guide, we will focus on the more common machines which remove material using cutting tools.
-These can be separated by the number of Axis they have.
+Various types of CNC machines exist, including some that use electron beams, water, ultrasound, and lasers.
+However, for this manufacturing guide, we will focus on the more common machines which remove material using cutting tools.
+These types of CNC machines can be categorised according to their number of axes.

-2-3 AXIS CNC
+2-3 Axis CNC

 CNC Milling

-2-3 AXIS CNC
+2-3 Axis CNC

 CNC Milling Process

-CNC Cutting tools
+CNC Cutting Tools

-Here are some of the most common.
+Here are some of the most common examples:

 3 Axis - Multiple Set-ups